aynmk7/2048-Recreation/README.md

 # 2048-Recreation
-Recreating the game 2048 in C
+Recreating the game 2048 in C.